xsmsh7/Patch-Based-Transformer/README.md

 | SwinIR         | 39.48 | 0.909 |
 | None attention(CNN) | 39.41 | 0.909 |

 My Patch-based increase 0.1dB than Restormer.
-Patch-attention is good at textured image, as shown in [My thesis](thesis.pdf).
+Patch-attention is good at textured image and Restormer is good at soomth image, as shown in [My thesis](thesis.pdf).